 The underlying assumption behind all of this?
-You deserve your dreams.
-You owe it to yourself to pursue them at all cost.
+You deserve to follow your dreams.
+You owe it to yourself to pursue them at all costs.
 Achieve your dreams and they will finally make you happy once and for all.

-Whether it’s a enlightenment, or realizing a tryst with a woman halfway around the planet, we’re told that we owe it to ourselves to go out and get it, and we’re some type of failure if we don’t.
+Whether it’s a new career, being the best-dressed person at a party, reaching enlightenment, or realizing a tryst with a woman halfway around the planet, we’re told that we owe it to ourselves to go out and get it, and we’re some type of failure if we don’t.
 (Now buy this hemorrhoid cream for $19.95.)

 The fantasizing continued up through college, even after I dropped out of music school and stopped playing seriously.
 But even then it was never a question of if I’d ever be up playing in front of screaming crowds, but when.
-I was biding my time before I could invest the proper amount of time and effort into getting out there and making it work.
+I was biding my time until I could invest the effort into getting out there and making it work.

 Even when I started my first online business, it was with an eye to cash in quick and then finally start my belated career as a musician.
 Even as recently as a year ago, I bought a guitar with half a mind to start practicing again and join a band in some of the locations I ended up living.